Agriculture — Samridh Krishi

 FulfilledUpdate 1

-Maharishi Valmiki International Airport, Ayodhya Dham was inaugurated by Prime Minister Narendra Modi on 30 December 2023.
+Maharishi Valmiki International Airport, Ayodhya Dham was inaugurated by PM Modi on 30 December 2023.
 Commercial flight operations began on 10 January 2024.
-In financial year 2024–25, the airport handled over 1.1 million passengers, making it one of India's fastest-growing airports.
-Phase 2 expansion (30,000 sq.m terminal, runway extension to 3,125m for international flights) is in design and engineering stage.
+In FY 2024–25, the airport handled over 1.1 million passengers.

 Inclusive Development — Sabka Saath Sabka Vikas